ropensci/crul/cran-comments.md

 ---

-This version includes some minor improvements.
+This version includes a few new features and fix to make examples/tests more robust

 Thanks!
 Scott Chamberlain